Complaints and Appeals Policy

-- The student must exhaust the provider’s processes and the registered provider must maintain the student’s enrolment while the complaints process and appeals is underway.
+The student must first exhaust the internal complaints/appeals process.
+We must maintain the student’s enrolment while the internal and external complaints process and appeals are underway.

-- If the internal complaints procedure has been exhausted and does not find in favour of the student and the student is dissatisfied with the results of the internal complaints procedure, he/she may approach Mediation Australia, Ann Street, Brisbane, QLD 4000 – 1300267268.
+If the internal complaints procedure has been exhausted and is not in favour of the student and the student is dissatisfied with the results of the internal complaints procedure, he/she may approach: Mediation Australia, Ann Street, Brisbane, QLD 4000 or 1300 267 268

-It is the process where people meet with an independent person (the mediator) to negotiate an agreement to end a dispute.
+This is a process where people meet with an independent person (the mediator) to negotiate an agreement to end a dispute.
 The mediator does not impose any outcome: just assists the process of reaching a resolution.

 Mediation does not involve legal procedures or the courts, however, mediation clients share the costs of mediation 50/50.
 The outcome of mediation is determined by the parties so that the participants remain in control.